Rajin-Saleh/MachineLearning-99DaysWithCPC/README.md

     Learn the fundamentals of machine learning and its applications.
     Implement at least one machine learning project every 10 days.
     Understand and apply machine learning models, including regression, classification, clustering, and deep learning.
-    Enhance coding skills with Python, data handling libraries, and machine learning frameworks like Scikit-learn, TensorFlow, and PyTorch.
+    Enhance coding skills with Python, data handling libraries, and machine learning frameworks like Scikit-learn, TensorFlow.
     Document everything, including code, notes, and project results, in this repository.

 🛠️ What I'll Cover